Monday, January 9, 2012

 Support Locally Grown Food

-There is plenty of gozo at Gozo Farm.
+There is plenty of gozo at Rio Gozo Farm.
 That is JOY in Spanish and joy is one of the most dependable products we have.
-It is a shame that gozo is not more commonly found in gardens and farms.
-Gozo seeds are not difficult to procure but they can be a challenge to start.
-Once you get a little gozo up and going though it is very tolerant of most pests, can withstand dry periods, and can grow with a modicum of fertilizer.
-Folks never tire of a little gozo, even if its leftover.
+Gozo is commonly found in gardens and farms.
+Once you get a little gozo up and going it is very tolerant of most pests, withstands dry periods, and grows with a modicum of fertilizer.
 After gozo becomes a staple of one's diet, it goes with about anything.
 Actually folks crave it so much it is a wonder everyone does not have a patch of it growing close at hand.
 Grab up some gozo and get with the flow.